 ## 3.087692 4.033578

 A smallish P-value says that the means are unlikely to be the same.
 Welch t-test can be used in cases where the variances of the two distributions need not be the same (like in our case here).
-The test statistic for Welch t-test is \[ w = \frac{\overline{x} - \overline{y}}{\sqrt{\frac{\widehat{\sigma}_x^2}{n_x} + \frac{\widehat{\sigma}_y^2}{n_y}}} \] and it is compared to a t-distribution with certain degrees of freedom (not explained here).
+The test statistic for Welch t-test is \[ w = \frac{\overline{x} - \overline{y}}{\sqrt{\frac{\widehat{\sigma}_x^2}{n_x} + \frac{\widehat{\sigma}_y^2}{n_y}}} \] and to get a P-value, it is compared to a t-distribution.

 Example 4.3